AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 1.md

 - [ ] Those who are born on a night when Ruidus is full are destined to bring suffering to others or to experience great tragedy in their own lives.
 - [ ] Those who study Ruidus and become obsessed with its secrets are compelled to cause misfortune and woe.
 - [ ] Plans made or set in motion when Ruidus is full are doomed to failure, often due to betrayal or miscommunication.
-- [ ] The head of the Cobalt Soul is a dragon who hordes books and knowledge?
 - [ ] The goblin and orc clans of Jigow feel the Luxon religion of the Kryn Dynasty is wiping out their own cultures.
 - [ ] .
 - [ ] .